j-savoie/ultimate-stats/README.md

-This is  a frisbee stat tracking application for ultimate coaches, players and fans.
+This is an ultimate frisbee stat tracking application for ultimate coaches, players and fans.
+This android application was created for CS2063 offered at UNB.

+##Supported API Levels
+Minimum API Level: 26
+Target API Level: 33

 ## Features
 Create Team